 As consumers we need to understand the food industry ploys.
 Be sure to check labels and try not to eat foods with more than five ingredients or 10 grams of sugar per serving.
 The American Heart Association recommends limiting your calories from sugar to no more than half of your discretionary calories.
 For most women in the US that should be no more than 24 grams of sugar or 100 calories from sugar per day.
 For men it is 36 grams of sugar or 150 calories from sugar per day.

 Consider everything you eat and assess whether it is healthy for you.
+Does the food come from the garden or a ranch?
+Or is it stripped of its nutrients to extend its shelf life?
 If a person primarily eats processed food, the body does not get the proper nutrients it needs.
 We need to consume God’s foods similar to what comes off the farm.

 Sugar-sweetened products raise blood-sugar levels and predispose a person to diabetes, a chronic health problem in the US.
 Heightened blood-sugar levels cause the release of insulin.
 In turn, blood-sugar levels plummet, and you feel wiped out.
 The body releases adrenaline to counteract low blood sugar, and this causes anxiety and even panic attacks.
 Could that be why the incidence of anxiety disorders has increased in our society?
 Blood sugar fluctuations also cause a person to be irritable and short-tempered.

 Sugary products cause the release of dopamine from the same brain receptors as opiate drugs.
 On a Positron Emission Tomography (PET) scan of the human brain, the same area of the brain lit up when an obese person ingested sugar and an addict received cocaine.
 (To see the imaging results, click here.)
+To learn more read 5 Reasons People Binge.
 As a result, many Americans become addicted to sugar, especially when consumed from a young age.

 Do not use artificial sweeteners.
 People who frequently consume sugar substitutes may be at an increased risk of excessive weight gain, type-2 diabetes, and cardiovascular disease.
 Artificial sugar substitutes cause a person to crave sweets.
 The Time magazine article, Artificial Sweeteners are Linked to Weight Gain—Not Weight Loss discusses weight gain associated with the consumption of artificial sweeteners.